Libensemble/libensemble/docs/platforms/theta.rst

     since mpi4py isn't configured for use on the MOM nodes.

-    2. **The Compute Nodes**: libEnsemble is submitted to Balsam and all manager and worker processes are tasked to a backend compute node. libEnsemble's Balsam job-controller interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.
+    2. **The Compute Nodes**: libEnsemble is submitted to Balsam and all manager and worker processes are tasked to a back-end compute node. libEnsemble's Balsam job-controller interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.